jackiehjm/stx-docs/doc/source/contributor/build_guides/latest/index.rst

 *********************************

 #.
 From the terminal identified as "**Two**", which is now inside the
-   Building Docker container, start the internal environment:
+   building Docker container, start the internal environment:

    .. code:: sh

       $ eval $(ssh-agent)
       $ ssh-add

 #.
-Use the repo tool to create a local clone of the stx-manifest
+Use the repo tool to create a local clone of the manifest
    Git repository based on the "master" branch:

    .. code:: sh

       $ cd $MY_REPO_ROOT_DIR
-      $ repo init -u https://git.starlingx.io/stx-manifest -m default.xml
+      $ repo init -u https://opendev.org/starlingx/manifest -m default.xml

 #.
 Synchronize the repository: